LMaiorano/StravaWeather/Documentation/Development plan.md

 **Approach**

 User inputs start and origin coordinates and mode of transportation.
 Use google api to obtain all possible routes.
-Obtain weather data per waypoint for each route from Buienradar.
+Obtain weather data per waypoint for each route from Buienradar/EWI.
 Calculate a weather score based on the weather data of the entire route.
 Return route with best score.

 **Resources**
 * Google maps api
-* Buienradar (webscrape)
+* Buienradar (webscrape) or EWI weather data
 * Beautifulsoup?

 **Priorities**